 "Your kind."
 Willow shook her head.
 "I still wish you had trusted me with the truth."

 Tara knocked three times on the door.
 Her mother opened it and let them in.
-Once they had crossed the threshold, she closed the door.
+Once they'd crossed the threshold, she closed the door.
 "Move toward the middle," she instructed, as she pulled out her athame and rapidly drew a half circle across the door.
 Blue-green light flared as the half circle joined a bigger circle, completely enclosing them.
 The woman turned and smiled.
 "You must be Willow."

 "Mrs. Maclay."